nuttlabs/notion-vip/md/Notion VIP/The #1 Rule for Every Notion Workspace.md

 > Structure all information in related master databases.
 Access it through contextual views.

+Many of the apps inspired by Notion are preconfigured with this strategy.
+[Anytype](https://anytype.io/), [Capacities](https://capacities.io/) and [Tana](https://tana.inc/) are among the many emerging competitors built around core object types.

 ### Endless Benefits
 The benefits of this approach are immense beyond measure.
 To name a few, it keeps your information: